-- 3.2.1 The designated officer in the Administration and Awards Team will refer the appeal to an independent UPAB Chair (or nominee) when an appeal is made on grounds that the University has made a material administrative error, or not acted in accordance with regulatory or procedural requirements.
-If they are satisfied that there may be a valid case for appeal under section 1.3.1, they will consider the appeal, usually within FIFTEEN working days of the original receipt of the appeal.
-In the event of an independent UPAB Chair being unavailable within the required timescales, this role may be delegated to an appropriate individual by the Academic Registrar. - 3.2.2 It is expected that Stage 1 will be a desk based review undertaken by correspondence. - 3.2.3 In cases where an appeal is submitted under grounds that the University did not act in accordance with regulatory or procedural requirements, the student's a cademic institute will, if appropriate, be asked to comment on the academic appeal prior to chair reaching a final decision.
-All information provided to the chair will be given to the student prior to the final decision being reached.
+- 3.2.1 The designated appeal administrator will refer the appeal to an independent UPAB Chair (or nominee) when an appeal is made on grounds that the University has not acted in accordance with regulatory or procedural requirements.
+If the Chair (or nominee) is satisfied that there may be a valid case for appeal under section 1.3.1, they will consider the appeal, usually within FIFTEEN working days of the original receipt of the appeal.
+In the event of an independent UPAB Chair being unavailable within the required timescales, this role may be delegated to an appropriate individual by the Director of Student and Academic Administration Service. - 3.2.2 It is expected that Stage 1 will be a desk based review undertaken by correspondence.

+3.2.3 Appeals submitted under grounds that the University did not act in accordance with regulatory or procedural requirements the students institute will, if appropriate, be asked to comment on the academic appeal prior to the UPAB chair reaching a final decision.
+All information provided to the UPAB chair will be given to the student prior to the final decision being reached.

-- 3.2.4 Where there is clear evidence provided by the appellant, the Chair may uphold the appeal.
-An appropriate adjustment will then be undertaken. - 3.2.5 If the Chair is not convinced that there are valid grounds for appeal based on the evidence presented the appeal will be denied. - 3.2.6 In all cases the student will be informed in writing of the outcome of the appeal and their right to a Stage 2 appeal if they are dissatisfied with the outcome of Stage 1.
+- 3.2.4 Where there is clear evidence provided by the appellant, which has been verified by cross-referencing, the Chair of the UPAB (or nominee) may uphold the appeal.
+An appropriate adjustment will then be undertaken. - 3.2.5 If the Chair of the UPAB (or nominee) is not convinced that there are valid grounds for appeal based on the evidence presented the appeal will be denied. - 3.2.6 In all cases the student will be informed in writing of the outcome of the appeal and their right to a Stage 2 appeal if they are dissatisfied with the outcome of Stage 1.